DeveloperWil/always-edit-in-html/readme.txt

 2. Option turned on and page/post is in HTML mode.
 Visual and Text tabs removed.

 == Changelog ==
+= 2.0 =
+* Checked compatibility with 4.4
+* Changed contributor to DeveloperWil

 = 1.9 =
 * Checked compatibility with 4.3